 During the summer, we do everything we can to remove humidity from the air.
 However, in the winter, using a humidifier to add moisture back into the air can actually help keep your house warmer.
 Not only that, it can also help cut down on dry skin and nosebleeds caused by dry air.
 If the temperature inside your home is 70 degrees and you have 10 percent humidity, it will feel like it’s 67 degrees.
 However, if it has 50 percent humidity, it will feel like it’s 69 degrees.

 While you can use a space heater to heat an entire room, they’re better suited for supplemental heat.
-Since newer models cost just four cents an hour to heat a room, they’re an energy-efficient choice for this extra heat.
+Since newer models cost just four cents an hour to heat a room, they’re an energy-efficient choice for extra heat.
 To safely run a space heater, make sure you place it on a flat and level surface that’s at least three feet away from furniture, curtains, and any other combustible materials.
 Don’t use an extension cord with a space heater unless it’s one that can be used in wet areas.
-Finally, never use a space heater in a bathroom or outside.
+Finally, never use a space heater in a bathroom or outside where it is likly to get wet.

 Like space heaters, electric blankets are a good option for personal heat if you use them safely and correctly.
 Most electric blankets come with an adjustable heat feature, so you can easily find your perfect comfort level.
 Some blankets even have dual controls so couples can adjust the temperature to their personal preference.
 Using an electric blanket at night can let you turn down the heat to save money.
 However, never use an electric blanket on a water bed, pull-out sofa, or adjustable bed.